Project Service Automation with Dynamics 365 in 2026: A Technical Deep Dive

 Technical Architecture Overview

-Before we dive into configuration, let’s talk about how PSA fits into your broader Dynamics 365 ecosystem.
-PSA sits on top of the Common Data Service (now Dataverse), which means it inherits all the security, scalability, and integration capabilities of the Power Platform.
+Before getting into configuration, let’s talk about how PSA fits into your broader Dynamics 365 ecosystem.
+PSA runs on the Common Data Service (now Dataverse), which means it uses the same security model, scale, and integration capabilities as the rest of the Power Platform.

 Key architectural components: